-- Groundwater and surface water: - PFAS Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) concentrations in monitoring wells, Battle Creek, and Pig's Eye Lake have been detected above surface water quality standards. - 1,4-dioxane 1,4-dioxane was sampled for the first time and discovered in several monitoring locations at the Site in 2021.
-There is currently no surface water standard for 1,4-dioxane in Minnesota, but 1,4-dioxane will continue to be sampled.
+- Groundwater and surface water: - PFAS Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) concentrations in monitoring wells, Battle Creek, and Pig's Eye Lake have been detected above surface water quality standards developed for Pool 2 of the Mississippi River. - 1,4-dioxane 1,4-dioxane was sampled for the first time and discovered in several monitoring locations at the site in 2021.
+Work is ongoing to determine how 1,4-dioxane will impact the remedial action objectives and remedial options for the Site.